 - Profit per Employee – I like this KPI even more than the one above.
 Even though it’s lagging, it takes into consideration how well you are doing on many of the leading indicators above.
 Revenue per employee may look good, but you may see you have opportunities to improve profitability.

 I could continue on, but hopefully this list sparks some ideas for which KPIs you should be measuring on the KPI production floor.
 You have to run a tight ship if you want to be a world-class manufacturer, and measuring and monitoring the right KPIs can help you get there.
 Feel free to check out our 25 KPI Examples For Manufacturing Companies and 33 KPI Examples to Measure Productivity & Prevent Organizational Drag blog posts to fill out your manufacturing KPI dashboard.
-Or you can visit our comprehensive list of 179 KPIs to execute your balanced scorecard.
-You can use this as your production metrics template that allows you to build your real time production Key Performance Indicators KPIs dashboard.
+Or you can visit our comprehensive list of balanced scorecard KPIs.
+You can use this as your production metrics template that allows you to build your real time production KPI dashboard.